EonTAS/Mods-Site/README.md

 ## Home Page :
 As a visitor I want to know about what projects have been done and how to download them.

 ## Key Features of Debug Mode:
-I want to know more technical details of specific features and what inputs do what.
+As a visitor, I want to be able to know what feature are provided and what makes them cool.

-## Plans
+## Features:
-I want to know what features are still yet to be made for the project and what they would look like.
+As a visitor I want to know how completed any given feature.

 ## Suggestions
-I want to be able to suggest new ideas for the project or get in contact with the owner of the site.
+As a user, I want to be able to suggest new ideas for the project or get in contact with the owner of the site.

 ## Bug Reports
-I want to be able to tell the creator about any bugs i experience and how to reproduce them.
+As a user, I want to be able to tell the creator about any bugs i experience and how to reproduce them.

 # Features :